-This is a great question.
-The danger for all of us is that we can either ask it with a superficial answer already in our minds.
-“Of course Paul or one of the others corrupted it”, we can quickly answer without thinking too much about it, mostly because this is simply what we have heard.
+The danger before us is that we ask this with a superficial answer already in our minds.
+“Of course, Paul or one of the others corrupted it”, we quickly answer without thinking, mostly because this is simply what we have heard.
 Or, we can think, “Of course not!
 What a silly idea”, again without really knowing why but mostly because we have been taught that way.
-This is the danger for all people who ask questions of sacred Books.
-We either dismiss it out-of-hand (because how we have been taught to think it not sacred) or we dismiss the question out-of-hand (again because of how we have been taught differently).
+This is a danger for all people who ask questions about sacred Books.
+We dismiss it right away (because of how we have been taught to think).
+Alternatively, we dismiss the question.
+So let us think carefully through this.

-Josephus is explaining that in 62 AD Ananus had just been made high priest in Jerusalem and there was a political confusion.
+Josephus explains that in 62 CE the Roman rulers had just made Ananus the High Priest in Jerusalem.
+Political confusion followed.
 Ananus used the opportunity to condemn James to death.
-His father (also called Ananus) had sentenced Isa (PBUH) to death about 30 years before and Ananus the son quickly took the opportunity to do the same with James.
-Thus James was a target for his years of leadership in Jerusalem with the followers of Isa al Masih (PBUH) his brother in Jerusalem.
+His father (also called Ananus) had sentenced Isa (PBUH) to death about 30 years before.
+Ananus the son quickly took the opportunity to do the same with James.
+Thus James was a target for his years of leading the followers of Isa al Masih (PBUH) his brother.

 What does the Qur’an say about these disciples of Isa (PBUH)?

-So it is these men who wrote the books in the New Testament other than Paul’s books.
+These men wrote the books in the New Testament (other than Paul’s books).
 To judge whether they corrupted the Injil we can first turn to the perspective given in the Qur’an.
-When I do that I find the following ayat:
+Examine the following ayat:

 The Witness of Isa (PBUH): the Taurat and Zabur are the first standards

-But what about Isa himself?
+But what about Isa al Masih himself?
 What did he give as the testimony we should accept?
 Notice where he appeals for a correct and uncorrupted witness to himself and his message.

-So we can see that Isa (PBUH) himself first appeals to Moses (which is the Taurat), then the Prophets and Psalms (which is the Zabur) to explain the role and purpose of the Masih.
-This is the reason I decided, both in my search, and now in this website, to start with the Taurat.
-If you look at the articles on the Signs of Adam, Cain&Abel, Noah, Lut, Ibrahim 1, 2, and 3 etc. you will see that the passages that support these articles all come from Taurat (and the Qur’an).
+Isa (PBUH) himself appeals to Moses (Taurat), then the Prophets and Psalms (Zabur) to explain the role of the Masih.
+This is why we begin with the Taurat.
+In the Signs of Adam, Qabil and Habil, Nouh, Lut, Ibrahim 1, 2, and 3 the verses all come from Taurat and the Qur’an.

-We are on safe ground if we start with the Taurat – Isa (PBUH) himself told us to.
-Here we are learning Signs that will help to unlock the mystery of the Injil.
-Then we will take what we have learned and compare it with the writings of the brothers and disciples of Isa – again staying on safe ground.
+We remain on safe ground if we start with the Taurat – Isa (PBUH) himself told us to.
+Here we learn the Signs that will help to unlock the mystery of the Injil.
+Then we will take what we have learned and compare it with the writings of the brothers and disciples of Isa.